 Earn your degree entirely on the weekends.
 Find out more here.

 The Associate in Arts degree is designed to transfer to a bachelor's degree at a state university or SPC.
-Along with classes to prepare you for your major at the four-year level, you also take at least 36 hours in these general education areas.

 Once you have earned your A.A. from SPC, you are guaranteed admission as a junior to one of the state’s public universities to pursue a Bachelor of Arts or certain Bachelor of Science degrees.
 In Florida, this is called the 2+2 system, which allows you to pursue a bachelor’s degree by first attending a state or community college and then transferring to a four-year institution.
 At SPC, you take the same general education courses you would take as a freshman and sophomore at a university, but you get smaller classes and lower tuition costs - about 40 percent less than Florida’s public universities.